Gonzales Coques: Collaborations

 Coques regularly collaborated with specialist artists.
 Collaborations are recorded or attributed with Frans Francken the Younger, landscape painters Frans Wouters, Gaspar de Witte and Jacques d'Arthois, marine painters such as Jan Peeters I and architecture painters such as Pieter Neefs the Elder and the Younger) and Dirck van Delen.

 When in 1649 Coques was commissioned with the decoration of the Oranjezaal in the Huis ten Bosch, the country house in The Hague of the stadholder's widow, Amalia von Solms, he organized for his fellow townsmen such as Pieter Thijs, Justus Danneels and Pieter de Witte II to execute the commission.

 Coques occasionally worked on garland paintings in which he painted the staffage and the flower or fruit garland was painted by other artists.
 Garland paintings typically show a flower or fruit garland around a devotional image, portrait or other religious symbol (such as the host).
 Garland paintings were developed in Antwerp in the early 17th century as a special type of still life by the artists Jan Brueghel the Elder and Hendrick van Balen at the request of the Italian cardinal Federico Borromeo.
 Other artists involved in the early development of the genre included Andries Daniels, Peter Paul Rubens and Daniel Seghers.
 The genre was initially connected to the visual imagery of the Counter-Reformation movement.
 It was further inspired by the cult of veneration and devotion to Mary prevalent at the Habsburg court (then the rulers over the Southern Netherlands) and in Antwerp generally.

-Coques is believed to have collaborated with specialist still life painters Gerard Seghers, Jan Brueghel the Younger and Catarina Ykens-Floquet on garland paintings.
+Coques is believed to have collaborated with specialist still life painters Gerard Seghers, Jan Brueghel the Younger and Catarina Ykens (I) on garland paintings.